hacks-guide/Guide-WiiU/docs/user-guide/aroma/sd-preparation.md

 1. **Extract** and copy the `wiiu` folder of the three newly downloaded *`.zip`* files to the root of your SD Card.
     - The three `wiiu` folders should be merged if not done automatically.

 ?> If your computer asks you to overwrite existing files on your SD Card, you will need to click yes.

+?> If you're on a Mac machine, select `Merge` instead of replace.
+If the merge option does not show immediately, press and hold the `Option` key while moving files to the root.

 ----------